MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/powerapps-cli.md

 - **\Connections** - Connection instances saved with the app and used when reloading into the studio.
 - **\Assets** - Media files embedded in the app.
 - **\pkgs** - A downloaded copy of external references, such as templates, API definition files, and component libraries.
 These are similar to NuGet/NPM references.
-- **\other** - All miscellaneous files needed to recreate the .msapp
+- **\other** - All miscellaneous files needed to recreate the `.msapp`.
    - ***entropy.json*** - Volatile elements (like timestamps) are extracted to this file.
 This helps reduce noisy differences in other files while ensuring that we can still round trip.
-   - Holds other files from the msapp, such as what is in \references
+   - Holds other files from the msapp, such as what is in \references.

 #### File format